Pulse Agency

 bert vs rankbrain example

-We can clearly notice that the second result better matches the searcher’s intent.
-The result offered by Bert is more relevant in every example.
+The second result better matches the searcher’s intent.
+Bert’s result is more relevant in every example.

 Why Is Bert Useful?

 By applying BERT models to rankings and featured snippets in searches, Google can offer its users more helpful information.
-When it comes to ranking results, BERT will help machines better understand one in 10 English language searches in the U.S. The algorithm will be extended to more languages and locales over time.
+Regarding ranking results, BERT will help machines better understand one in 10 English language searches in the U.S. The algorithm will be extended to more languages and locales over time.

 What is NLP (natural language processing)?

 Natural language processing (NLP) is an AI-powered technology that helps computers understand human natural communication.
 The objective of NLP is to read, understand, and make sense of human languages in a valuable way.
 Most NLP techniques rely on machine learning to derive meaning from human languages.
-NLP is not a new feature offered by search engines, but Bert represents a breakthrough in NLP due to bidirectional training (instead of analysing and training ordered sequences of words, Bert analyses and trains language models based on an entire set of words in a sentence or query).
+NLP is not a new feature offered by search engines.
+Still, Bert represents a breakthrough in NLP due to bidirectional training (instead of analysing ordered sequences of words, Bert analyses and trains language models based on an entire set of words in a sentence or query).

-To sum up, NLP is the process of analysing a text, understanding the meaning of the words and establishing relationships between them, in order to interpret them more naturally.
+To sum up, NLP is the process of analysing and understanding the meaning of words and establishing relationships between them to interpret them more naturally.

 Major components of NLP

-A simple, clear sentence structure is the key to well-optimised content for NLP.
+A simple, clear sentence structure is the key to being well-well-optimised for NLP.
 To do a good SEO & content marketing job, you need to have a basic understanding of NLP’s core components:

 Sentiment can be defined as the score of the sentiment (view or attitude) about entities in an article.

 Named Entity Extraction: entities are generally people, places, and things (nouns).
-Entities can also include product names – generally, the words that trigger a Knowledge Graph.
+Entities can also include product names – typically, the words that trigger a Knowledge Graph.

-Tokenisation is the process of breaking a sentence into separate terms, while Parts-of-Speech Tagging classifies words by parts of speech.
+Tokenisation is breaking a sentence into separate terms, while Parts-of-Speech Tagging classifies words by parts of speech.

 Through grammar, Google can determine if words have different forms, and word dependency creates relationships between the words based on the grammar rules.

-Using different tools like Buzzfeed, Buzzsumo, Quora or Reddit to find new topics for website/blog content is a great idea, but content should be super specific to be able to rank.
-For example, suppose you write an article on “The best way to lose weight without diet or exercise”.
-In that case, you should really focus on many alternative weight loss methods, without writing about any diet or exercise type.
+Using tools like Buzzsumo, Quora, or Reddit to discover new content ideas is beneficial, but the content must be highly specific to rank well.
+For instance, if you’re writing an article on “The best way to lose weight without diet or exercise,” you should focus exclusively on alternative weight loss methods without discussing any diets or exercises.

-Actually, the best way to optimise for Bert is to write good quality content for your targeted audience.
-Increasing your website’s relevance increases its chances of getting better rankings.
-In its press release from October 24th 2019, Google claimed this significant change “represents the biggest leap forward in the past five years and one of the biggest leaps forward in the history of Search.”
+The most effective optimization strategy is to create high-quality content that directly addresses your target audience’s needs.
+Enhancing your website’s relevance can significantly improve its search rankings.
+In its October 24th, 2019, press release, Google described BERT as “the biggest leap forward in the past five years and one of the biggest in the history of Search.”

-You don’t have to create a 5000-word blog post dealing with 100 topics to rank better than the competition for a specific keyword.
-It’s more beneficial to create a unique, detailed piece of content that answers a searcher’s question and provides more value than the competition.
+You don’t need to write a 5,000-word blog post covering 100 topics to outrank your competitors for a specific keyword.
+Crafting a unique, in-depth piece that thoroughly answers a searcher’s question and offers more value than competing content is more effective.

-The structure and formatting of the content are essential for ranking.
-To help the algorithm understand your content and consider it straightforward and applicable to the users, make sure you use the following: headings, subtopics, HTML tags, ordered lists, and inverted pyramid structure.
+The structure and formatting of your content are also crucial for ranking.
+To help search engines better understand and index your content, use headings, subheadings, HTML tags, ordered lists, and an inverted pyramid structure.

-Targeting featured snippets, paying attention to content readability, focusing on thorough topic research, and using checklists and Q&As may prove successful content marketing techniques in the Bert era.
+Targeting featured snippets, improving content readability, conducting thorough topic research, and utilizing checklists and Q&As are effective content marketing strategies in the BERT era.

-Even if you lost some traffic due to the latest update, this is not necessarily bad.
-Maybe the content you produced attracted fewer visits, but if the bounce rate decreased and the time on the page increased, this probably means that the users who checked your piece of content found precisely what they were looking for.
+Even if your site experienced some traffic loss due to the BERT update, it’s not necessarily negative.
+If your bounce rate decreased and time on the page increased, it likely means that the visitors found precisely what they were searching for.

-In the following video, Search Engine Journal specialists thoroughly explain how Bert functions and what are the implications for marketers :
+In the following video, experts from Search Engine Journal explain in detail how BERT functions and what the implications are for marketers:

 Also, find below an infographic explaining and summarising all of BERT’s main characteristics.